Skip to main content

 Option 2: Use the API

 Use list_indices() and index_stats() to check index status.
-The index name is formed by appending “_idx” to the column name.
+By default, the index name is formed by appending _idx to the column name (e.g., a keywords_embeddings column produces keywords_embeddings_idx).
 Note that list_indices() only returns information after the index is fully built.
 To wait until all data is fully indexed, you can specify the wait_timeout parameter on create_index() or call wait_for_index() on the table.